From Mountain School to Global Excellence: Celebrating 20 years of the Marina Orth Foundation

 The Foundation's innovative SparkTIC, program, partnered with Microsoft, reaches beyond traditional classrooms to teach dropouts aged 14-25 how to create apps, code, and develop employable computer skills.

-Recently, a team of students from one of Colombia's poorest areas won first prize in an international competition for creating a robot that removes solid waste from polluted rivers, demonstrating how the Foundation's students are not just learning technology, but using it to solve real-world problems.
+Recently, a team of students from one of the poorest areas of the country obtained first prize in an international competition for creating a robot that removes solid waste from polluted rivers, demonstrating how the Foundation's students are not just learning technology, but using it to solve real-world problems.

 Recognition and Honors

-The Foundation itself has attracted support from major corporations including Intel, Chevron, Motorola, Microsoft, and Perficient, all recognizing the transformative power of this work in one of the world's most unequal countries.
+The Foundation has had the support of large corporations such as Intel, Chevron, Motorola, Microsoft, and Perficient, all recognizing the transformative power of this work in one of the world's most unequal countries.

-On the occasion of this anniversary, Maureen Orth invites all supporters to join the celebration by contributing to the Foundation's ongoing work.
+On the occasion of this anniversary, Maureen Orth invites all supporters to join in the celebration. by contributing to the Foundation's ongoing work.
 Every donation helps provide:

-• Technology and robotics equipment for underserved schools
+• Technology and robotics equipment for schools in vulnerable areas

 • Teacher training and professional development

-The Foundation operates on a remarkably efficient budget, ensuring that contributions have maximum impact on the students and communities served.
+The Foundation operates with a remarkably efficient budget, ensuring that contributions have maximum impact on the students and communities served.

-To learn more about the Marina Orth Foundation work and to contribute to the 20th anniversary campaign, visit the Foundation's website at www.fundorth.org or www.maureenorth.com/passion
+To learn more about the work of the Marina Orth Foundation work and to contribute to the 20th anniversary campaign, visit the Foundation's website at www.fundorth.org or www.maureenorth.com/passion

 The Marina Orth Foundation is a 501(c)(3) tax-exempt public charity (EIN: 27-0115624).
 All donations are tax-deductible.

-From a single school built by a community working together to a comprehensive educational network preparing thousands of children for success in the 21st century, the Marina Orth Foundation proves that when we invest in opportunities, extraordinary things happen.
-Join us in celebrating 20 years of transformation—and help write the next chapter of this remarkable story.
+From a single school built by a community working together to a comprehensive educational network that prepares thousands of children to succeed in the 21st century, the Marina Orth Foundation proves that when we invest in opportunities, extraordinary things happen.
+Join us in celebrating 20 years of transformation and help us write the next chapter of this inspiring story.